-As an entrepreneur, Don Citarella has founded multiple successful businesses, and has been the driving vision behind numerous profitable products designed to make the client’s life easier such as Bulc Club, Lyrek Contact and Events Management System (CEMS), Musikal Chairs and MediaPASS (Project Asset Sharing System).
+As an entrepreneur, Don Citarella has founded multiple successful businesses, and has been the driving vision behind numerous profitable products designed to make the client’s life easier such as Bulc Club, Lyrek CEMS, Musikal Chairs, and MediaPASS (Project Asset Sharing System).
 As a highly-awarded creative, he is a trusted source for both industry-specific publications like Communication Arts and mainstream media outlets like The New York Times.

 He is currently the President and Creative Director of New York City-based, multi-disciplinary studio, ERA404 Creative Group, Inc., as well as the President of Bulc Club, a free social network geared toward blocking spam, protecting privacy, and helping Members achieve Inbox Zero.
 He oversees a network of 40+ designers, developers and artisans who cater to Fortune 1000 companies seeking a change from the factory-style design of large agencies.

-In these roles he serves as the face of his companies, as well as the creative mind behind campaigns for clients such as NBC, Herb Ritts Foundation, The Target Corporation, Big Beach Films, MoMA, Sanrio/Hello Kitty, Pantone, ASUS and Broadway Video.
+In these roles he serves as the face of his companies, as well as the creative mind behind campaigns for clients such as NBC, Herb Ritts Foundation, Target, Big Beach, MoMA, Hello Kitty, Pantone, ASUS and Broadway Video.
 With a business degree in Visual Communication and a focus on user experience, typography and color theory, Don directs all aspects of ERA404’s print, identity, environmental and new media design.

 Mike Citarella began his design career working for an industrial engineering firm, rendering 3D conceptual models of proposed high-tolerance plastics molding devices.
 As graphic designer, he was quickly put in charge of product literature, trade ads, and trade show/event design and production.